citp/privacy-policy-historical/e/er/era/era.com.md

-> *The following text is extracted and transformed from the era.com privacy policy that was archived on 2013-11-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131130131731id_/http%3A//www.era.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the era.com privacy policy that was archived on 2014-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141216171915id_/http%3A//www.era.com/privacy-policy) for the most accurate reproduction.*

-# ERA Real Estate
+# Privacy Policy - ERA Real Estate

-ERA® PRIVACY STATEMENT

 _Last modified May 16, 2012_